 “You could say it was because of the trees, but it really wasn’t.
 It was seeing the students and the possibilities, seeing the diversity.
-This is the 15th-most diverse university in the West.
+This is the seventh-most diverse university west of the Mississippi.
 Seeing so many Latino students warmed my heart, because I came from a place that’s 89 percent Hispanic,” says Nelsen, who is fluent in Spanish (and reads French).

 “Seeing the Asian American students.
 Seeing the African American students.
 Seeing the Caucasian students.
 Seeing them mingle together – and knowing what that diversity could do.
 Diversity makes us stronger, and I see the chance here to create true leaders."

 At Sacramento State, Nelsen is working to improve graduation and retention rates, and reduce students’ time to degree.
 "And,” he says, “I love our mission statement, which is: 'As California's capital university, we transform lives by preparing students for leadership, service, and success.' "

 Nelsen still dresses the part of a cowboy, even when he’s in his presidential business suits.
 He favors Tony Lama boots, with a pair of shiny black Luccheses for dressier occasions.
 He likes his Wranglers properly starched.
 His cowboy hat is black felt, handmade in Ruidoso, N.M.
-He brought his red pickup with him from Texas, although he’s thinking about trading it in for something more urban with four-wheel drive so that he and his wife can make it up to Tahoe during the winter.
+He brought his red pickup with him from Texas but gave it up for a comfy sedan.
 He likes country music but generally listens to news stations on the radio.
 His idea of relaxation is pulling weeds.